ComposableFi/composable/docs/onboarding/basics/1-consensus-and-blockchain.md

 ### Takeaways

 - Probabilistic finality is strictly worse than deterministic finality.
-- It's still tradeoffs, we pay a price for deterministic finality.
+- There are still tradeoffs, we pay a price for deterministic finality.
 - We live in an imperfect world.
 Blockchains need to be resilient toward network failures as well as malicious actors.

 ## Proof of Stake (PoS)